Skip to content

 Using Credit Cards as Part of a Velocity Banking Strategy

 Borrowers who use credit cards for monthly bills and daily expenses not only accumulate rewards but also pause interest accrual on these purchases if their balance is paid in full before the due date.
-This strategic timing of these purchases and payments creates a temporary 0% float in addition to the accrual of 1-5% in rewards.
+This strategic timing of these purchases and payments creates a temporary 0% float in addition to the accrual of reward points which can equal an additional 1%-5%.

 Taking advantage of 0% balance transfer promotions allows borrowers to move high-interest debt to a card that doesn’t accrue interest for months or even years.
-Incorporating this tactic effectively pauses the negative compounding long enough for the borrower to knock out their most egregious debts and/or bring down their HELOC balance to absorb the credit card balance by the end of the promotional period.
+Incorporating this tactic effectively pauses the negative compounding long enough for the borrower to knock out their highest-interest debts and/or bring down their HELOC balance to eventually absorb whatever balance transfer amount remains by the end of the promotional period.

 Velocity Banking Pros & Cons

-The Velocity Banking strategy offers a repeatable framework that can lead to measurably enhanced financial efficiency.
-However, this method is not without its complexities and risks, which require strategic planning and precise execution to navigate effectively.
+The Velocity Banking strategy offers a repeatable framework that can enhance your overall financial efficiency.
+However, this method is not without its complexities and risks, which require meticulous planning and precise execution to navigate effectively.

 Understanding both sides of the equation is essential for anyone considering Velocity Banking to ensure that its touted benefits will outweigh the challenges involved.